Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems: SW Approximation for Oscillators

-Notice that in both cases (and in general) the non-oscillating term $V_0$ commutes with $H_0=n_x+n_y\equiv n$, i.e. $\{V_0,H_0\}=0$.
-This emergent symmetry exists in all orders of the SW expansion.
-Notice that $V_0$ does not conserve $n_x$ and $n_y$ separately, therefore it has non-zero variance in the initial microcanonical ensemble with fixed $N$ and equally probable $n_x$.
-To find fluctuations it is easier to introduce fictitious small $\hbar$ so that $N$ is finite, and compute the fluctuations as
+Notice that in both cases (and in general) the non-oscillating term $V_0$ commutes with $H_0=n_x+n_y\equiv N$, i.e. $[V_0,H_0]=0$.
+This emergent symmetry, which we have argued leads to reversibility, exists at all orders of the SW expansion.

+If we model the evolution as being adiabatic with respect to changes in $\beta$, then we can compute the energy fluctuations at finite $\beta$ by first computing fluctuations of $V_0$: